eko3alpha/JSQL/README.md

 # Do not use, this was for my own academic purposes only!
+There is really no need for something like this with functional libraries like [Ramda](http://ramdajs.com/)

 # JSQL
 JSQL allows you to dynamically build queries to run against a collection of objects in a very human readable syntax.
 It's perfect for filtering/sorting table data.